AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60538-if-product-is-disabled-attributes-dont-show.md

 ---
-title: "ACSD-60538: If a product is disabled in 'All Store Views', the attributes dont show correctly"
+title: "ACSD-60538: Attributes don't show correctly if product is disabled in [!UICONTROL All Store Views]"
 description: Apply the ACSD-60538 patch to fix the Adobe Commerce issue where if a product is disabled in *All Store Views* and enabled only in specific store view scopes, the product attributes don't show correctly in the GraphQL response, leading to the product not being displayed properly.
 feature: Attributes, GraphQL
 role: Admin, Developer